 A. Alexandre (Alex) Trindade

-My statistical methodology research encompasses two primary areas of focus.
-[See my CV above for a complete list of published papers and accepted papers in
+My statistical methodology research encompasses the following primary areas of focus.

 - Saddlepoint-Based Bootstrap (SPBB).
 Together with Rob Paige, we